arindammishra1999/YYC-beeswax-APp/README.md

 - Kaumil Patel
 - Jaxson Waterstreet

+## Sprint Workflow
+Each sprint lasts two weeks with the goal of having all tickets from the sprint merged into main by the deadline.
+Sprint Goals:
+- Each ticket should be completed and merged into main by the end of the sprint - this means it is best to open a pull request a few days before the end of the sprint so that it can be reviewed and changed can be made if necessary before merging into main.
+- Pull requests should have the following naming convention: "branch: jira ticket name" - for example: "cp-10: create home page."

 ## Development Environment Setup:
 The following instructions will show you how to setup your development environment: